cloudfoundry/java-buildpack/docs/container-groovy.md

 </table>
 Tags are printed to standard output by the buildpack detect script

+Any JAR files found in the application are automatically added to the classpath at runtime.

 ## Configuration
 For general information on configuring the buildpack, refer to [Configuration and Extension][].